amiaynara/guides/terminal_guide.md

 $ aws s3 cp /source/file/location s3://name_of_s3_bucket/or/path/to/subfolder
 $ aws s3 cp /source/file/location -       // Alternative to 'cat' command
 $ aws s3 sync /source/file/location s3://name_of_s3_bucket/or/path/to/subfolder       // much faster using parallel
+$ aws s3 rm s3://path/to/required/file/folder --recursive                             // recursive in case of folder

 ```
 **NOTE:** S3 does not have folder structure, it just presents the data on the UI as folder structure